 - Do an activity you enjoy.

 Taking any of these actions gives your brain a break from whatever is stressing you out and recharges you.
 You can go back to what you were doing in a more relaxed state of mind.

-Happiness levels have a direct effect on overall health and help decrease the effects of stressful situations.
+Gratitude levels have a direct effect on overall health and help decrease the effects of stressful situations.
 According to the Greater Good Science Center at the University of California at Berkeley, grateful people may sleep better, have healthier hearts, and complain of fewer aches and pains.
 Visit Mindful.org to learn how to practice gratitude.